graphql/graphql-spec/spec/Section 4 -- Introspection.md

 wrapped types (e.g. List and Non-Null types).

 Wrapped types modify the type presented in the field `ofType` (the "inner type").
-This inner type may recursively be a wrapped type, representing lists, non-nullables, and combinations thereof, ultimately modifying a named type.
+The inner type may recursively be a wrapped type, representing lists, non-nullables, and combinations thereof, ultimately modifying a named type.

 ### Type Kinds